 Deposits for land reclamation also add to the Company's asset base.
-Deposits as at October 31, 2011 are \$59,563.
+Deposits as at October 31, 2012 are \$94,017.
 These deposits (bonds) are required by the U.S Bureau of Land Management (BLM) and US Forest Service (USFS) to ensure that reclamation and clean-up work on NGE's properties will be completed to the satisfaction of the BLM and the USFS.
 NGE has completed all required BLM reclamation work to date, including dirt-work and seeding, and has to wait for vegetation to regrow before 100% of the bonds will be released.
-Several roads remain un-reclaimed on USFS lands at NGE's Fletcher Junction property pending a new permit application, while all other reclamation has been completed.